A full review of the Dynamic Neural Retraining System (DNRS)

 What I also personally found inspiring was seeing recovery stories from all ages and years of chronic illness before beginning DNRS.

-DNRS is a 14 hour online or DVD program which focuses on healing limbic system injuries.
+DNRS 2.0 is a 12 hour online program which focuses on healing limbic system injuries.
 It requires the most follow-up daily commitment than other programs, specifically an hour a day of proactive “rounds” on top of interrupting POPs (which you’ll learn in the program).
 It encourages a minimum commitment of 6 months.

 It is tailored for any type of limbic system injury including but not limited to ME/CFS, POTS, Fibromyalgia, Multiple Chemical Sensitivity, PTSD, Anxiety and Depression, Chronic Inflammatory Response Syndrome, and countless related symptoms and diagnoses.
 It’s more than just neurolinguistic programming (NLP) or any other acronym, yet it’s not anything complicated.

-The woman who started it, Annie Hopper, had MCS and had to camp outside, though there are amazing recovery stories from all mentioned conditions.
+The person who started it, Annie Hopper, had severe MCS and fibromyalgia and had to camp outside, though there are amazing recovery stories from all mentioned conditions.

 DNRS includes recommendations and boundaries for limbic-system triggering things to avoid, which I feel is extremely beneficial during the rewiring process and has had a positive impact in my overall life.

 Add-ons: DNRS also offers coaching (individual or group), which I have only heard positive things about.
 I did one session with a DNRS coach and she was really supportive and helpful.
-They also offer a week long in-person seminar which you can apply to after you complete the online program.
+Before the pandemic, they offered a week long in-person seminar which you can apply to after you complete the online program.

 From personal observation, a good amount of people who do the program incorporate a higher power into it, though God or anything spiritual is never mentioned anywhere in the program itself.

-ANS Rewire focuses on healing autonomic nervous system dysfunction.
+ANS Rewire by Dan Neuffer focuses on healing autonomic nervous system dysfunction.
 It is specifically tailored for ME/CFS and Fibromyalgia and downstream issues like digestive issues, chronic pain, and much more.
+Dan himself healed from severe ME/CFS, Fibromyalgia, and POTS.

-ANS Rewire, unlike most other neuroplasticity programs, contains a lot of solid diet and lifestyle advice.
-The 40+ videos it contains, which are about 30 minutes each, are packed with lots of scientific information about ME/CFS.
+ANS Rewire, unlike most other neuroplasticity programs, is a holistic program that contains a lot of solid diet and lifestyle advice.
+The 40+ videos it contains, which are about 30 minutes each, are packed with lots of scientific information about ME/CFS, POTS, and Fibromyalgia.

 The Lightning Process

-The Lightning Process, also called the LP, is a 3 half-day in-person seminar taught by a highly trained practitioner and includes follow-up coaching with the same practitioner.
-Most practioners are currently using Zoom due to current global events.
+The Lightning Process (LP) is a 3 half-day in-person seminar taught by a highly trained practitioner with available follow-up coaching from the same practitioner.
+Most practitioners are currently using Zoom due to current events.
+There are 5 hours of educational audio files that are required listening before taking the course.

-It is tailored for people with ME/CFS, post-viral syndrome, MS, chronic pain, Anxiety & Depression, digestive issues, and more.
+It is tailored for people with ME/CFS, post-viral syndrome, and also MS, chronic pain, anxiety & depression, digestive issues, and more.
+Note: While the program uses a mind-body approach, it is clear they understand that ME/CFS is a serious, physiological illness.

 Price.
-It costs $800-$3250+ USD depending on the practitioner and if you do an individual session or a group session (group sessions are cheaper) and the amount of follow-up coaching.
+It costs $750-$3200 USD depending on the practitioner and if you do an individual session or a group session (group sessions are cheaper) and the amount of follow-up coaching.
+There are coaches in the US, UK, France, and more.

 The Gupta Program